 A crack is defined as a “stress-induced separation of the metal”.
 If you could see a magnification of a cross-section of pipe, you would see that the metal is composed of granules.
 The manufacturing process results in a strong bond between these granules; however, conditions can occur that result in these granules separating, causing a crack.

 One cause-condition of cracks is “cyclic fatigue”.
-This refers to pipe stress stress that occurs as a result of fluctuating cycles in operating pressure within the pipe.
+This refers to pipe stress that occurs as a result of fluctuating cycles in operating pressure within the pipe.
 Fluctuating pressures cause small changes in the pipe’s shape, and those changes in turn can weaken the pipe, over a long period of time.
 Imagine taking a piece of steel and bending it back and forth multiple repeatedly.
 Eventually the steel will crack, or even break, at the bend.

 Cracks can also be induced by stress corrosion cracking, where sections of pipe are welded together.